hplgit/virtual-classroom/src/message_new_student.rst

 	git add test.py

 Now git will follow changes made to this file.
 So, now we could tell git that we are ready to commit this file.
-Let's say that we added some functionalty that now works.
+Let's say that we added some functionality that now works.

 .. code-block::